abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 which is true, because $g$ and $g'$ are reverses and reverse functions composed are equal to identity.

 By the way, there is another way to obtain the isomorphism &mdash; by composing the two morphisms one way in order to get the third function and then taking its reverse.
-But to do this, we have to prove that the function we get from composing two bijective functions is also bijective.
+But to do this, we have to prove that the function we get from composing two one-to-one functions is also one-to-one.

 Isomorphisms Between Singleton Sets
 ---